 An MPH can open the door to higher-paying jobs with more responsibilities.
 Many hospitals and health care facilities require that job candidates have a master’s degree.
 Considering the long-term salary potential in these leadership roles, obtaining an MPH is worth the cost in time and finances.

 According to the Bureau of Labor Statistics, the healthcare industry is expected to add more jobs than any other field in the coming decade.
-Health care jobs in general are expected to increase by 14 percent and management roles in particular by 18 percent between 2018 and 2028.
+Health care jobs in general are expected to increase by 13 percent and management roles by 28 percent between 2021 and 2031.

 Why choose an MPH program at the UMN School of Public Health?

-The University of Minnesota School of Public Health is ranked #9 in the country by U.S. News & World Report.
-Additionally, the school was the first in the nation to offer a Maternal & Child Health MPH program.
+The University of Minnesota School of Public Health ranks consistently high in the annual U.S. News & World Report.

 Research done at the UMN School of Public Health has led to many innovations with far-reaching effects.
 A few examples are: